osu-iar/tableau-health-monitor/README.md

 ### Windows Configuration

 TSM users are members of either the VM's local `Administrators` or `tsmadmins` group.
-Running this script with credentials for a VM credentials **is not advised**.
-The latter option, `tsmadmins` does not exist by default.
-If you haven't done so already, create this group using `lusrmgr.msc` and add your AD member to it.
+Running this script with credentials for a VM administrator **is not advised**.
+I recommend creating a service user (either AD or local) and placing that within the `tsmadmins` group.
+This group does not exist by default, so if you haven't created one already, do so using `lusrmgr.msc` and add your user to it.

 This will automatically grant the user access to the TSM interface.
 No restart is necessary.